KillerGoldFisch/Typescript.Definitions.Tools/README.md

-# ABANDONED

-I have decided to abandon this project.
-I recently came across the [Typewriter project](https://frhagn.github.io/Typewriter/) which with a little work can spit out definition files exactly the same as TypeLITE.
-It has support for VS2017 and has worked for me for all my needs.
-I've even been able to get it to generate api classes for each asp.net controller action available which is where I wanted this project to eventually get to.

-# Typescript.Definitions.Tools
+# Typescript.Definitions.Tools2

-This is currently a Work in Progress....

-A helper library to generate typescript definition files and typescript files from c# code specifically .NET Core Web applications.
+A helper library to generate typescript definition files and typescript files from c# code specifically .NET Core 2.0 Web applications.

+This is a fork from [this](https://github.com/originalmoose/Typescript.Definitions.Tools) project, originally developed by [originalmoose](https://github.com/originalmoose).
+Updated from .NET Core 1.0 to .NET Core 2.0.

 This project took much of its inspiration from TypeLITE and the EntityFramework Core Tools project.